f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 6. Login on **BOS-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task8.

-7. Login on **BIG-IQ** as Olivia, go to Application tab and check the application is displayed and analytics are showing.
+7. Login on **BIG-IQ** as Olivia, go to Applications tab and check the application is displayed and analytics are showing.

 .. warning:: Starting 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
              You can move those application services using the GUI, the `Move/Merge API`_ or create it directly into